 Employees’ trust in your business’s management team is essential for maintaining a high-performance remote workforce.
 To gain the trust of your virtual team, communicate often and transparently to keep people informed and up to date.
 Listen to employees’ concerns and issues, jump in to help resolve problems when appropriate, demonstrate consistency in your actions, and follow through on what you say you will do.

-Leaders must demonstrate commitment, integrity, inclusion, enthusiasm, superior communications skills, and responsiveness to inspire high performance throughout your company.
+Leaders must demonstrate commitment, integrity, inclusion, enthusiasm, superior communications skills, and responsiveness to inspire high performance throughout their company.
 It’s also essential to recognize the difference between “inspiring” and “motivating.”

 3. Communicate expectations and instill accountability

 It’s critical for everyone to be on the same page and know their deliverables and deadlines.
-Moreover, remote team members need to understand their role in helping your organization fulfill its vision and accomplish its goals.
+Moreover, remote team members must understand their role in helping your organization fulfill its vision and accomplish its goals.

 Points to consider:

 Also, consider a system for recognizing and rewarding top performers.
-The program you create should be well-documented and clearly state:
+The program you create should be well-documented and clearly state the following:

 4. Facilitate interpersonal connections

-The geographical distance between your remote employees and managers need not prevent productive and emotionally satisfying work relationships.
+The geographical distance between remote employees and managers must not prevent productive and emotionally satisfying work relationships.
 Brainstorm ways to give virtual team members ways of connecting with each other socially.
-For instance, communications platforms like Slack and Yammer give a place for people to gather virtually to make announcements, celebrate special occasions, and otherwise communicate with each other in a group setting.
+For instance, communications platforms like Slack and Yammer allow people to gather virtually to make announcements, celebrate special occasions, and otherwise communicate with each other in a group setting.
 Also, video conferencing platforms (e.g., Zoom, GoToMeeting, Microsoft Teams, etc.) can be used for casual intracompany meetups as well as business meetings.

 Providing opportunities for interaction can foster a sense of community among your remote workforce and promote a healthy team climate.